katawful/oblivion-lang-ref/markdown/expressions/math.md

 ### GenerateRotationMatrix
 Returns a 3x3 square matrix that can serve as a rotation matrix about the specified axis.
-Rotation matrixes are always invertible, and their inverse is equal to their transpose. language-reference core test- find out what axis is
+Rotation matrixes are always invertible, and their inverse is equal to their transpose.

 `(rotationMatrix:array) GenerateRotationMatrix axis:axis angle:float`